In-depth reviews

 Equipment, options & accessories

-The Model 3 comes with much of the equipment you’d want as standard, including a keyless entry system that can automatically recognise your phone as the key (you get a credit-card-style key as backup and for valet parking etc).
-On top of that, there's a tinted glass roof, heated front seats with 12-way electric adjustability, a 15-inch touchscreen, four USB ports and docking for two smartphones.
+The Tesla Model 3 comes with much of the equipment you’d want as standard, including a keyless entry system that can automatically recognise your phone as the key (you get a credit-card-style key as backup and for valet parking etc).
+On top of that, there's a tinted glass roof, heated front-and-rear seats, with 12-way electric adjustability and ventilation for those in the front, a 15.4-inch touchscreen, an eight-inch rear touchscreen, four USB ports, wireless docking for two smartphones and a powered bootlid.

-Standard and Long Range cars get 18-inch wheels, while the Performance rides on 20-inchers.
-Pearl White paint is the standard exterior finish across the board, with four other colours to choose from at extra cost.
+Standard and Long Range cars both get 18-inch wheels, though 19-inch wheels can be specified as an option.
+Pearl White paint is the only standard exterior finish across the board, with four other colours to choose from at extra cost.
 These all cost over £1,000, which is probably why so many Model 3s are white.

-While the Model 3 does get an impressive array of safety aids as standard and fared extremely well in crash tests, the semi-autonomous driving mode that Tesla is famous for is an expensive option.
+While the Model 3 does get an impressive array of safety aids as standard and fared extremely well in crash tests, the semi-autonomous ‘Autopilot’ driving mode that Tesla is famous for is an expensive option.
 If you do add it, Tesla says an even more advanced city-driving autonomous system (which claims to read traffic signs and respond to them automatically) will be available soon.
+It’s worth noting, though, that even the top-of-the-line ‘Full Self Driving’ package is a bit of a misnomer; you have to keep an eye on the road at all times, with both hands on the wheel in order to make occasional inputs.

 Infotainment, apps & sat nav

-The 15-inch touchscreen is mounted in a landscape orientation in the Model 3, rather than the portrait layout of the pre-facelift Model S and Model X. The crystal-clear graphics look great and the screen itself responds quickly.
+The 15.4-inch touchscreen is mounted in a landscape orientation in the Model 3, rather than the portrait layout of the pre-facelift Model S and Model X. The crystal-clear graphics look great and the screen itself responds just as quickly as your smartphone – a sore point given Tesla’s system isn’t compatible with either Apple CarPlay or Android Auto.

-It does take a bit of getting used to given how many functions there are, from opening the charging port or changing the air vents, through to the sat nav, internet browser and (of course) the trademark Tesla ‘Easter Eggs’: these include Atari games and all sorts of fun features hidden in the system, as well as being able to watch streaming media like YouTube and Netflix – when safely parked, of course.
+It does take a bit of getting used to given how many functions there are, from opening the charging port or changing the air vents, through to the sat nav, internet browser and (of course) the trademark Tesla ‘Easter Eggs’: these include several big-name video games like Cuphead, Stardew Valley and even a racing game in which you drive a miniaturised version of the Model 3 using the actual steering wheel and pedals.
+That’s not even mentioning the fact you can also watch streaming services like YouTube and Netflix – when safely parked, of course.

-The Model 3 will also update with new features and improved software via ‘over-the-air’ updates that Tesla has always championed, so the system is – as much as possible – future-proof.
+The Model 3 will update with new features and improved software via ‘over-the-air’ updates that Tesla has always championed, so the system is – as much as possible – future-proof.
+It's also important to mention that many of these cool features – notably the live traffic visualisation, satellite-view maps and content streaming – are all part of a Premium Connectivity subscription.

 Most Popular